MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-CLASS-Graphics-DrawClosedCurve-Methods.md

 ---
-Description: 'This topic lists the DrawClosedCurve methods of the Graphics class.
-For a complete list of methods for the Graphics class, see Graphics.' ms.assetid: '366c883b-0acf-4c2d-8ecd-18baa1c75b76'
+Description: This topic lists the DrawClosedCurve methods of the Graphics class.
+For a complete list of methods for the Graphics class, see Graphics. ms.assetid: 366c883b-0acf-4c2d-8ecd-18baa1c75b76
-title: 'Graphics.DrawClosedCurve methods'
+title: Graphics.DrawClosedCurve methods
+ms.date: 07/02/2019
 ---

 # Graphics.DrawClosedCurve methods